fledge-iot/fledge/docs/processing_data.rst

 From left to right in the action bar the operations support are:

-  - **Reload** - reloads the pipeline, discarding any part complete actions.
+  - **Reload** - reloads the pipeline, discarding any incomplete actions.

   - **Reset** - Resets the canvas to include the pipeline.
 This is useful if you have scrolled or zoomed the display and want to revert to seeing the entire pipeline.